How to Keep Birds out of Your Facility

 • Remove outdoor storage like pallets and racks that provide birds with protected harborage and ideal environments for building nests.

-• Report activity early to professional services to intervene before birds establish a territory or hatch a brood, which makes them much harder to remove.
+• Report activity early to professional services so they can intervene before birds establish a territory or hatch a brood, which makes them much harder to remove.

 • Three of the most common nuisance birds around facilities in Nashville are pigeons, European starlings, and house sparrows.